V1K1NGbg/tscode/README.md

     - `htop`
     - `top`
 - Runtime environment variables:
-    - more_stats (debug, default:`0`)
+    - debug (debug for some stats and a tutorial on how to use the app, default:`0`)
     - website (the startup website, default:`https://google.com`)
     - editor (the startup editor, default:`ranger`, options:`nano`, `vim`, `ranger`)
     - browser (the startup browser, default:`elinks`, options:`carbonyl --no-sandbox`, `links`, `lynx`, `elinks`)
     - top (the startup top (only in debug mode), default:`vtop`, options:`vtop`, `htop`, `gtop`, `top`)
-- If a `.config-docker` directory exists in `data`, its contents will be copied to the container during container startup.
+- If a `.config-docker` directory exists in `.tscode`, its contents will be copied to the container during container startup.
-- If a `startup-docker.sh` script is provided in `data`, it will be executed during container startup.
+- If a `startup-docker.sh` script is provided in `.tscode`, it will be executed during container startup.

 ## Set Up